-To view a live stream of the selected video channel:
+To view a live stream:

 - 1. On the left side of the browser, expand the Connection group if necessary. - 2.
-Click the Stream drop-down arrow to see the options.
+Click the Stream drop-down arrow to see the options. - 3.
 Select the stream you wish to view.

 Digital I/O